Prathiba01852498/RobotCar/README.md

-# RobotCar
+## RobotCar
-Self driving robot car
+#Self driving robot car

+**Aim**:

-/**Aim**:To design a robot car which can drive itself surrounding an object such as a trash can or one gallon milk bottle (1) Use the Arduino to control the two DC motors to drive the car moving forward, backward, turn left, or turn right.
+To design a robot car which can drive itself surrounding an object such as a trash can or one gallon milk bottle

+(1) Use the Arduino to control the two DC motors to drive the car moving forward, backward, turn left, or turn right.

 (2) Use the ultrasonic distance sensor to measure the distance between the car and a nearby object such as a trash can.
 (3) Implement a control algorithm to drive the robot car such that the car cycles around a